-I based the discount on taxes, penalties, and what I felt would be reasonable given a quick sale.
+I based the discount on taxes, penalties, and what I felt would be “reasonable” in a quick sale.

-In all cases, I aimed to be as conservative as reasonably possible:
+I tried to be as conservative as possible in calculating my discount:

 - Cash (and Cash Equivalents) – No discount, it’s already cash.
 If a large portion of it were in CDs, I would discount it slightly for the early withdrawal penalty but it’s not right now.

 - Retirement Investments – I applied a 30% discount.
-I have a mix of a tax deferred and tax free investments but the bulk are in tax deferred so I figured I’d take my 20% from the taxable brokerage discount and add the 10% penalty for early withdrawal.
+I have a mix of tax-deferred and tax-free investments but the bulk are in tax-deferred so I figured I’d take my 20% from the taxable brokerage discount and add the 10% penalty for early withdrawal.

-- Assets – Home – I applied a 25% discount and this is based on the difference between the purchase price of the home and our outstanding mortgage balance (equity).
+- Assets – Home – I applied a 25% discount and this is based on the difference between the purchase price of the home (setting it to the purchase price is not optimal but it’s easy – here are a few other ways to value your home) and our outstanding mortgage balance (equity).
 I don’t mark to market when it comes to the residence and I figure a 25% discount covers the fees and discount for a quick sale.

-On the whole, our True Liquid Net Worth is currently 76.77% that of our regular Net Worth.
+Our True Liquid Net Worth is about 75% of our “full,” non-discounted, Net Worth.

 It also gives me a strong sense of how much cash we could get our hands on in a reasonably short period of time.
 Cash and cash equivalents are accessible within a day.
 Investments would be liquid within a week.
 The rest take much longer, but now I have an idea of how many “levels” of cash I have and how long it’ll take to get it.